 Instructions

-- In a large bowl, whisk together the sugar and egg until combined.
-Whisk in the melted and cooled butter, then stir in the vanilla.
+- Whisk in the melted and cooled butter, then stir in the vanilla.

-- In a medium bowl, whisk or sift together the flour, baking soda and sea salt.
-Stir the flour mixture into the egg mixture until almost combined, then stir in the flaky salt, oats, nuts, chocolate chunks and nibs until just combined.
+- Stir the flour mixture into the egg mixture until almost combined, then stir in the mix-ins of your choice (chocolate, nuts, and cacao nibs; or raisins).

 - Bake the cookies until just set on the edges, and puffed and wet in the centers, 10 - 12 minutes, rotating front to back and top to bottom halfway through.
 The cookies will look underdone, but will continue to cook as they cool.
 (If you accidentally over bake, remove the cookies from the pans and onto cooling racks immediately.)
-Cool the cookies completely on the pans.
-Store in an airtight container at room temperature for up to a few days.

 Ann Lam says